kieladriano/ImageClassification/README.md

 #### modelpredict.py

-This is the python script used to predict using the model from *finalmodel.py.*
+This is the python script used to predict using the model from *finalmodel.py.* It was designed to check one image at a time, this can be undone by not reducing the dimensions during pre-processing.